f-ritz/flans-mod-content-pack-overhaul-1.7.10/README.md

 [oak_log, oak_log, oak_log]

 ### New Ammo
 Instead of each gun having a unique magazine, like in old Flan's mod, I chose a system with standardized magazines.
 This reduces the amount of magazine items and makes ammunition more usable across different guns.

+In addition to magazines, separate cartridges are sometimes used, especially for shotguns and older rifles.
+To get separate cartridges, it is highly recommended to first craft a Cartridge Box item from the Weapons Box, then craft that in your crafting grid to get a stack of cartridges.

+If you have HBM's Nuclear Tech installed, certain cartridges with equivalent calibers are interchangeable, as long as you craft them into the other version first and run the Craft Tweaker script first.

+#### Preferred Ammo
+Certain guns are capable of taking different types of magazines: various shotgun shells, extended magazines, and so forth.
+In this case, to preferentially use one ammunition type over another, press P, and in the top-left of your game should appear a GUI with preferred ammunition icons.
+Select the ammunition type to preferentially load, and this one will be loaded before the others should you have multiple compatible ammunition types in your inventory.

 ### New Damage System
 Most games, including old Flan's mod and most existing Flan's mod packs, are made with balance in mind.
 Balance is generally achieved by controlling damage with respect to firerate, magazine size, and other parameters.